-With the modern study, we demonstrated that short term active smoking (<10 pack-years) in young patients with untreated intermittent adult-onset asthma were associated with a decrease in the lung function and AHR.
-The daily smoking frequency (number of cigarettes per day), smoking duration (how many years) and cumulative smoking history (how many pack-years) were predictors that were significant of the decreased lung function, even through the patients were young adults with intermittent asthma.
-In addition to this, the daily smoking frequency remained to be an independent determinant of marked AHR (HisPC20 <2 mg/mL).
-Collectively, these findings suggest a benefit of never smoking even for young patients with intermittent adult-onset asthma.
+In this modern study, we demonstrated that short-term active smoking (<10 pack-years) in young patients with untreated intermittent adult-onset asthma was associated with a decrease in lung function and AHR.
+The daily smoking frequency (number of cigarettes per day), smoking duration (number of years), and cumulative smoking history (number of pack-years) were significant predictors of decreased lung function, even though the patients were young adults with intermittent asthma.
+Additionally, the daily smoking frequency remained an independent predictor of marked AHR (HisPC20 <2 mg/mL).
+Collectively, these findings suggest that there are non-smoking benefits, even for young patients with intermittent adult-onset asthma.

-This study research made a demonstration of the effects of short-term smoking (<10 pack-years) in patients with adult-onset asthma and revealed the effect that a cumulative smoking history of <10 pack years was associated with lower lung function not fully responsively to bronchodilator and marked AHR.
-Epidemiological evidence suggest that a smoking history of ≥10 pack-years causes an accelerated decline in lung function in patients with Adult Asthma.
-23 old current smokers who had asthma who have a prolonged high pack-years (mean±SD and 41±23) comprise a population that is at high risk of severe, or life-threatening, disease exacerbation, regardless of the relatively small disease duration.
-Despite our study not being a longitudinal study, it can be considered to be at the lower end of a continuum of studies reporting lung function declines in adult patients with asthma and a relevant smoking history.
-Even after the inhaling of bronchodilator, significant difference in lung function between the never smokers and current smokers in our study existed.
-This finding makes it clear that even a short smoking duration <10 pack-years is associated with a future risks of persistent airflow limitation.
+This study showed the effects of short-term smoking (<10 pack-years) on patients with adult-onset asthma and revealed that a cumulative smoking history of <10 pack-years was associated with a reduced lung function, which is not fully responsive to a bronchodilator, and marked AHR.
+Epidemiological evidence suggests that a smoking history of ≥10 pack-years causes an accelerated decline in lung function in patients with adult-onset asthma.
+Twenty-three current adult smokers with asthma and prolonged high pack-years (41±23; mean±SD) comprised a population that is at a high risk of severe, life-threatening disease exacerbation, regardless of the relatively short disease duration.
+Even though our study is not longitudinal, it can be considered as the lower end of a continuum of studies reporting lung function decline in adult patients with asthma and a relevant smoking history.
+After the study participants inhaled a bronchodilator, there was still a significant difference in lung function between non-smokers and current smokers.
+This finding confirms an association between short-term smoking duration of <10 pack-years and a future risk of persistent airflow limitation.

-Last of all smoking duration exhibited the highest R2 in the multiple linear regression analysis was adjusted for age, sex, disease duration and BMI; this finding suggests that the smoking duration can have a deep effect in lung function when compared with the results of other smoking parameters (cigarettes per day and pack-years) However, the prediction accuracy of the models is not really high.
-This implies that the influence of smoking may be vary among individuals.
+Lastly, after adjusting for age, sex, disease duration, and BMI, smoking duration showed the highest R2 in a multiple linear regression analysis.
+This finding suggests that smoking duration can significantly affect lung function when compared with other smoking parameters (cigarettes per day and pack-years); however, these regression models do not have a high prediction accuracy.
+This implies that the influence of smoking may vary among individuals.

 v